Glass Enclosures Turn Small Baths Grand

 Katie and Lance found they needed to retain a glass panel at the end of their tub to prevent water from splashing out.
 A black-rimmed pane was a chic solution that complements the rest of their matte black fixtures while adding some contrast to the bright white subway tile.

 Charlie’s space-saving glass shower door is not only stylish, it echoes the paneled barn door leading into the bathroom.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The frameless partition and hinged glass shower door in Kavi’s Brooklyn townhouse are perfect for allowing light from the window into the rest of the bath.